nishagandhi/detect_those_corners/README.md

 python detect_corners.py --input_type=1
 python detect_corners.py --input_type=2
 ```
-You can also give the image path, folder path using --img_path and --folder_path respectively.
-You can change the camera number using --camera.
-You can save the output by setting --save = True.
+You can also give the image path, folder path using --img_path and --folder_path respectively.<br/> You can change the camera number using --camera. <br/> You can save the output by setting --save = True.